MikeWoodward/English-Football-Forecasting/Notes/league_notes.md

 A number of teams have gone bankrupt which is a breach of Football Association rules.
 In most cases, these teams have been resurrected under new names (so-called phoenix clubs), and again in most cases, these teams have reclaimed their old names after a few years.

 The Football Association (FA) has penalized clubs for breach of its financial rules and several other issues.
 These penalties have been fines and/or points deductions.
 In a few cases (most notably, Dover Athletic), the FA has "canceled" match results, and in a few cases, the FA has awarded the match points to a club even though the match wasn't played.

+# Notes

+I removed Dover Athletic for the 2020-2021 season (complex story, but they only played part of the season).